-As previously described, obsessive thoughts about one’s sexual orientation are not uncommon for sufferers of OCD.
+As previously described, obsessive thoughts about one’s sexual orientation (sometimes referred to as “gay thoughts”) are not uncommon for sufferers of OCD.
 How can one cope with these troubling thoughts?
 There are two strategies often used – one good, one bad.
 We’ll start

 This brings us to a more helpful strategy – anxiety tolerance can lead to long term reductions in anxiety and obsessive thoughts.
 When Sharon first came in for cognitive-behavioral therapy, she was unable to seriously entertain the notion that it can be helpful to experience the intense anxiety she experiences when obsessive thoughts about being gay came up.
 She had become so accustomed to seeking reassurance that she was straight that it was difficult to imagine doing anything else.
 When she began Exposure and Ritual Prevention therapy, she tried hard to learn to bear the anxiety that followed thoughts about being gay.
 With the help of her therapist, she trained herself to respond to that anxiety by talking back to it.
 She would say, “maybe enjoying flirty interactions with my friend means I am gay, or maybe not.
 It’s hard to tell,” and would then try her best to resist the temptation to “figure out” whether she was gay or not.
 This was difficult for her, but after working hard at her exposure exercises, she was able to change her response to these thoughts.
 Sharon noticed a decrease in the anxiety that such thoughts caused her.
 Eventually, the thoughts became less frequent, as well as less distressing.

 Therapy in particular can be dangerous for people with sexual obsessions if the therapist does not have expertise with OCD and sexual obsessions.
 Unfortunately, these patients are sometimes told that their confusion is due to denial or to repression of their true identity, and that the sooner they face up to that, the better.
 Mike (not his real name), a heterosexual man, was 21 when he came to see me about his OCD.
 He had seen two prior therapists who apparently misunderstood his sexual obsessions as a part of the coming out process.
 Mike suspected he had OCD, and read about research suggesting that cognitive-behavioral therapy can be helpful.
 In college, Mike was told by some friends that he was likely “fighting a losing battle” against realizing that he was gay.
 After having struggled with obsessive thoughts about being gay all through high school and college, he decided to have a sexual encounter with another man, in order to perhaps gain some certainty about his sexuality.
 While he came away from the experience feeling assured that he was straight, he described lingering regret that “(he) was so confused” at the time.
 Using the techniques of Exposure and Response Prevention therapy, Mike eventually learned to manage these thoughts by coming to accept the possibility that he might be gay, while at the same time accepting the possibility that he might be straight.
 Becoming more comfortable with the uncertainty in the combination of those two ideas is a key skill.
-While Mike never saw the obsessive thoughts disappear completely, he learned to manage his response to them such that they were no longer distressing.
+Although Mike never saw the obsessive thoughts disappear completely, he learned to manage his response to them such that they were no longer distressing.